Exploring Oxygen Therapy as a Supporting Treatment for Asthma: Current Insights and Perspectives | Canada Hyperbarics Skip to main content

 What They Found

 Preclinical and small clinical studies suggest HBOT may reduce airway inflammation, lower oxidative stress, modulate immune responses, and improve lung function in asthma.
-However, existing clinical evidence is limited and inconclusive, no large randomized controlled trials have confirmed whether HBOT works for asthma.
+However, existing clinical evidence is limited and inconclusive, no large randomised controlled trials have confirmed whether HBOT works for asthma.
 Potential risks include barotrauma and oxygen toxicity.

 Canadian Relevance